truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

 After upgrading to TrueCommand 3.0, you might need to edit and re-apply connected TrueNAS system passwords to ensure connectivity.

+After updating, clear the browser cache (CTRL+F5) before logging in to TrueCommand.
+This ensures stale data doesn’t interfere the TrueCommand UI.

 ### TrueNAS Compatibility

 TrueCommand 3.0 is tested and compatible with these TrueNAS versions: